Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     ./download_files.sh -model
     ```

-    If you are using Windows, you can use our Bash equivalent Windows PowerShell script by typing the following command in PowerShell terminal:
+    If you are using Windows, you can use our Bash equivalent Windows PowerShell script by running the following commands in PowerShell terminal:

     ```bash
+    unblock-file -path .\download_files.ps1
     .\download_files.ps1 -model
     ```